matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 >
 > Block `@alice:example.org` from sending you messages? `[Yes]` `[No]`

+Additionally, if a user sending a message is about to mention many people it can be useful to confirm whether they wish to do that (or prompt them to do an `@room` mention instead).

-Additionally, tooling to for moderators to quickly find messages which mention many users would be useful.
+Moderators may find tooling to quickly find messages which mention many users useful in combating mention spammers.
+(Note that this should be made easier by this MSC.)

 A future MSC might wish to explore features for trusted contacts or soft-ignores to give users more control over who can generate notifications.